-Parents today juggle with many things in our fast paced life.
+Parents today juggle with many things in our fast-paced life.
 The parenthood journey is no walk in the park.

-Most of us strive to balance a million things while also being hands-on and connected with their children.
+Most of us strive to balance a million things while also being hands-on and connected with our children.
 Here are 6 ways you can do to cope and go beyond to establish firm bonds with your children.

 1. Strong Family Support

 Many parents who seem to manage this intricate balance well attribute it to strong family support.
 The support from the spouse is a major contribution as parents work in partnership to avoid burnout.
 The extended family is also an invaluable source of help especially if a child is sick or a spouse is on business.